 I said I’d do them next time, when I had money.
 But you know what?
 Next time has yet to come.
 Other things have gotten in the way.

 At the same time, some people will look at my budget guides and say, “How is THAT budget?”
-There are always ways to do places cheaper if you are willing to make the sacrifices.
-Personally, I love camping, tenting, and cooking my own meals – when I’m in the wilderness.
+There are always ways to do places cheaper if you’re willing to make the sacrifices.
+Personally, I love camping, tenting, and cooking my own meals—when I’m in the wilderness.
 But as part of a day-to-day travel lifestyle?
 It’s not for me.
 And based on my experience, I don’t think it’s realistic for the majority of travelers out there.

 One of my biggest budget tips is to know what you want to spend money on before your trip, and then use that as a basis for forming your budget.
 That way, you don’t overspend while on the road, because you prepared as much as possible.
 You won’t come home early because you got blindsided by costs.

-If you are aware of your costs, you can better plan your budget and then be frugal with your money – without being cheap.
+If you’re aware of your costs, you can better plan your budget and then be frugal with your money—without being cheap.
 Because you won’t get a second chance as often as you think you will.
-Spend your money on those great activities that you have dreamed about instead of skipping them just because they come with a price tag.
+Spend your money on those great activities you’ve dreamed about instead of skipping them just because they come with a price tag.

 Travel isn’t some race to the bottom.
 You aren’t a better traveler because you went to France and decided not to spend any money.
 That doesn’t make you a budget traveler.
 I think that just makes you cheap.
 I think the conversation needs to shift from “cheapness” to “frugality.”
 A traveler who spends his money wisely, no matter how much he spends, is a budget traveler.